Before Your Cruise – General Croatia Cruise Info

 Vegan / Vegetarian / Gluten-free / Allergies etc: We have a separate page here with more information on food in Croatia, with a list of restaurants and shops for those with food intolerances or who are vegan/vegetarian. https://discovercroatia.com.au/food-intolerances-in-croatia/

-Electrical current on board is European of 220 volts.
-Plugs you will find in cabins have two round pins of 4.8 mm in diameter.
-In order to use any appliances (e.g. shavers, battery chargers, etc.) you should bring 2 things:
+Power points require EU plugs with two round pins of 4.8 mm diameter.
+In order to use any appliances you should bring up to 3 things:

 Internet connection (Wi-Fi)